 Where Sub-Advisors are selected, we, on your behalf, pay a part of the fee we receive from you to the Sub-Advisor for services provided to you.
-The portion of the asset-based fee paid by Stephens depends upon the asset class, the investment style, the total amount of assets allocated to the Sub-Advisor in the program and the assets in a client account.
+The portion of the asset-based fee paid by Stephens depends upon the asset class and the investment style.
 Stephens generally pays the Sub-Advisors between .25% and .55%.